 The stand-out feature of puli dogs is obviously their amazing, shaggy manes that bare an uncanny resemblance to dreadlocks.
 But while their clumps of hair look like dreads, they are actually referred to as cords.
 The base of the cords is much softer and becomes tangled in the thick outer layer, which is a weather resistant shield that allows these dogs to survive through all sorts of environmental challenges.
 Some owners brush out these cords to get rid of the distinctive curls.

-This Unique Breed Is Originally From Central Asia And Were Treasured For Their Herding Prowess And Speed
+This Unique Breed Is Originally From Central Asia And Was Treasured For Its Herding Prowess And Speed

 Originally bred as a specialized sheep dog, pulik traveled to Europe nearly 1,000 years ago.
 They were brought to Hungary alongside the migrating Magyar tribesman from the Ural mountains.
 They excelled at herding and were incredibly valuable as agricultural tools.
 A single puli could sell for the equivalent of a year's wages to the average Magyar shepherd.
 They were held to incredibly high work standards, with only the best and most intelligent dogs surviving their rigorous training.

 It might seem impossible that these adorable dogs have any sort of use for their strange locks of hair.
 It would appear as if the hair would just get everywhere and make movement a chore, but that is surprisingly not true.
 The hair of puliks helps them brave the elements and also acts as a sort of armor that protects them from potential predators.
 The massive amounts of hair camouflage their bodies and biting predators are more likely to catch a mouthful of hair than actual flesh.